jharlow/www/src/posts/vibe-coding-is-low-agency.md

 One of the saddest things commonly hear from the vibe coding camp is that _"you can just keep regenerating until you get a version that works"_.

 I'll acknowledge immediately that this is not actually the workflow of most people who "vibe code".
 In actuality, most people I know who are doing this do edit the code they generate, and make tweaks all the time.
 Still, I think this is instructive of the direction vibe coding is pushing us in.
-Who hasn't tried submitting things three or hour times, hoping "it might get it right next time".
+Who hasn't tried submitting things three or hour times, hoping "it might get it right next time"?

 The end-state of vibe coding is the complete abstraction of low-level implementation details.
 The engineer thinks at systems level, the AI does the code plumbing.
 That'll be amazing when we get there, but clearly we aren't yet.
 Maybe we will be someday, at which point I'll review my take, but you have to evaluate these tools where they are.
 Anyone failing to do that is in the future predictions business, or is failing to live in reality (often these are the same thing).